atinux/pjs/README.md

 As said before, PJS is mostly for quick prototyping and has no use case for production.

 The idea was born after reading this article by VJEUX: http://blog.vjeux.com/2015/javascript/challenge-best-javascript-setup-for-quick-prototyping.html

+## Todo

+- Add RESPONSE.setHeader() method to be able to render some JSON by example (for creating a pseudo API with files)